Thebx1994/MISAPolymorphicSSRsExtractorService/README.md

  # Quickstart

- 1. Deploy the MISAPolymorphicSSRsExtractorService.war file.
+ 1. Deploy the MISAPolymorphicSSRsExtractorService.war file (the original website was deployed on Glassfish 5.0 with jdk-1.8.0_144).
  2. Once in a server create the folder MISAPolymorphicSSRsExtractorService/web/resources/tempfiles.
+ 3. Import the taxadb.sql data base (the original database was imported to MariaDB 10.3.30).
- 3. Launch the website.
+ 4. Launch the website.